Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 When you subscribe to Shopify, you get access to its ‘Shopify Email’ app — a tool that lets you capture email addresses, create branded e-newsletters and program basic autoresponder cycles.

-eBay gives you a simple tool for creating newsletters, too — if you run an eBay shop you can send one newsletter per week to your customers.
+eBay gives you a simple tool for creating newsletters, too — if you run an eBay shop you can send one newsletter every two weeks to your customers.

 There are two key differences to note between the email marketing tools provided by both platforms.